cheyanneshariat/OverCite/README.md

 Current settings include:

 - ADS/SciX API token
+- Optional Semantic Scholar API key
+- Optional NCBI API key for higher-rate PubMed requests
+- Source preset, primary source, and optional fallback sources. `ADS/SciX only` is the default and fastest legacy behavior; broader presets search the primary source first and only use fallbacks when the top hit is not strong enough.
 - Theme selection
-- Citation key style, including plain author-year keys like `Perlmutter1999`, informative keys like `Perlmutter99_supernovae`, ADS bibcodes like `2025PASP..137i4201S`, or keeping the typed key
+- Citation key style, including plain author-year keys like `Perlmutter1999`, underscore keys like `Perlmutter_1999`, informative keys like `Perlmutter99_supernovae`, ADS bibcodes like `2025PASP..137i4201S`, or keeping the typed key
 - Bibliography entry order, including alphabetical insertion by citation key
-- Default search mode, so OverCite can open in contextual mode, simple search mode, or ADS query mode first
+- Default search mode, so OverCite can open in contextual mode, simple search mode, or raw query mode first
 - Project-specific bibliography file overrides (when a project contains multiple `.bib` files)

-For non-empty citation keys, the popup also includes small `Simple search` and `ADS query` fallbacks. `Simple search` ignores local sentence context and reruns the lookup from the typed author/year hint alone, while `ADS query` sends the typed token directly to ADS/SciX.
+For non-empty citation keys, the popup also includes small `Simple search` and `Raw query` fallbacks. `Simple search` ignores local sentence context and reruns the lookup from the typed author/year hint alone, while `Raw query` sends the typed token directly to the configured sources.

 ## Documentation